 Moving on…the decals come in large sheets and the directions say to cut around each decal and tape it to the wall.
 I gave it a try, but it took too long and I noticed I wasn’t even following the “pattern” I created.
 So I’d remove the adhesive and just place it on the wall (you can reposition it) and then used a credit card to smooth it out.
 I’d look around to determine where the next one should go…or yell for my husband while on the ladder and say, “just tell me where this one needs to be” because he had a better perspective.
 I highly recommend that method.

 I debated on painting the board and batten trim a moody charcoal gray to compliment the “wallpaper” but decided instead to paint the door a light shade of blue.
 It’s called Misty from Sherwin Williams.
 We have several black doors throughout our home and I thought painting only the back of the door would be a fun surprise.
 Because we all love surprises in the bathroom.
 LOL

-This project was easy, simple and fun.
+This power room update was easy, simple and fun.
 I think it looks better in person, but that’s hard to prove.
 Lol Seriously, it took just a few hours to paint the door and put up the wall decals.
-The cost of the paint was less than $20 (with a new paintbrush) and the decals were $89.
+The cost of the paint was less than $20 (with a new paintbrush) and the decals were $94.
 I love painting interior doors because it’s unexpected but so quick and simple.
 The pale blue color looks pretty with the charcoal leaves and gives this bathroom a more polished look.
 I already had the mirror hanging up in my office at work, but decided to bring it home to see if I liked it in here.
 (Yup).
 I still like the original mirror I had, but may move it into my daughter’s bedroom.
-I felt the shape competed with my new walls and the round mirror simplifies and balances out the POWDER room.
-Or should I say….bathroom? hehe 🙂 So, what are your thoughts on wall decals?
+I felt the shape competed with my new walls and the round mirror simplifies and balances out the room.
+So, what are your thoughts on wall decals?
 Have you tried them yet?